 Symptoms of altitude sickness is a reality most climbers will face.
 Headaches and loss of appetite are common amongst trekkers and depending on whether you’re able to acclimatize or not, AMS could be fatal.

 However, this can be fatal and when climbing over 6 000m you need to know when your body is telling you to stop.

 Climbing and technical sections

-Just two weeks before my Island Peak summit, there had been a death on the mountain.
+Just two weeks before my Island Peak summit climb, there had been a death on the mountain.
 A woman was descending the ice wall below the summit and hadn’t properly secured her safety line and descender.

 For a novice like me, the roping section was the most technical and confusing part.
 Even though I’d been through an Island Peak climbing clinic the previous day, I did not trust myself with connecting the ropes and using the figure of eight devices.

 Whilst descending, you may feel on top of the world.
 You’ve just summited Island Peak!
 But this is when you need to be even more careful and cautious, especially with the roping section.
-Don’t rush down the mountain.

 Frostbite and other issues